ondrovic/ollama-git-commit/CONTRIBUTING.md

 - **`metadata.ts`** automatically reads the version using `npm_package_version`
 - **No manual version syncing** required between files
 - **Automatic fallback** to package.json during development
+- **Note:** The commit message generator also checks for version changes in `package-lock.json` and reports them if the version actually changes and is valid.
+This helps catch accidental mismatches or manual edits that could cause inconsistencies between the two files, even though `package.json` is the canonical source.

 The staging script (`bun stage`) will: